just-install/just-install/README.md

 ---

-:question: **Looking for help?** We recently decommissioned our Gitter rooms.
-If you want to ask a question, please open an issue by clicking [here](https://github.com/just-install/helpdesk/issues/new).
+:question: **Looking for help?** If you want to ask a question, please open an issue by clicking [here](https://github.com/just-install/helpdesk/issues/new).

 ---